 Now, figuring out when your next period will come is easy as pie.
 Starting on the first day of your last period, just count out the average number of days between your periods you calculated and that gives you the projected start date of your next period.
 Voila!
 Now you know how to calculate your cycle.
 Calculating your period isn’t an exact science but knowing how to calculate your menstrual cycle will give you a good approximation of when your period will come.

 Your period may not come regularly.
 In fact, when you first start menstruating, it’s totally normal for your period to be irregular.
 It may take up to a year or two for your body to get into a regular pattern so keep on tracking.

 Did all this make you a little cross-eyed?
 Don’t worry.
-You can read up more about this here.
+You can read up more about this on always.com, so check online and use the period calendar on our website.
 Knowing how to calculate your menstrual cycle is a big help for being prepared and confident around your period.

 Now that you know how to calculate your cycle, you may want to stock up on ALWAYS Ultra pads before you think your period will start.
 They have an absorbent core that turns liquid into gel – and gel can’t leak – so you’ll feel confident and protected on your period.
 Stash some in your bag or locker so you’ll always be prepared.